-The Political Origins of Judicial Dissent: Evidence from the Chilean Constitutional Tribunal
+The Political Determinants of Judicial Dissent: Evidence from the Chilean Constitutional Tribunal

-Many judicial scholars argue that judges’ voting behavior stems from the political differences of the court.
-Using the variation in political backgrounds on a constitutional court, Chile’s Constitutional Tribunal, we examine this question using case-level and vote-level data from 1990 until 2011.
-We first find that the rate of dissent rises after major reforms to the makeup of the Tribunal in 2005 and the dissent rate corresponds to periods of greater political differences on the court, initially among pre and post transition appointments and then among party affiliates.
-Examining variation across judges, we find that those who have identifiable partisan affiliations are generally more likely to dissent than those with no political background, though this is conditional with case outcomes and case type.
-We interpret these findings as consistent with an ideological basis for judicial dissent on the Tribunal.
+Many judicial scholars argue that judicial dissent stems from partisanship or political differences among judges on courts.
+These arguments are evaluated using the variation in political backgrounds on a constitutional court, Chile’s Constitutional Tribunal, using case-level and vote-level data from 1990 until 2010.
+The analysis shows that that the rate of dissent rises after major reforms to the powers and judicial selection mechanism of the Tribunal in 2005 and that the dissent rate corresponds to periods of greater partisanship on the court Further, decisions regarding the unconstitutionality of laws intensify the propensity to dissent at both the case and judge level.
+In further examination of variation across judges’ voting records, judges who have identifiable partisan associations of any kind are generally more likely to dissent than those with no political background.

 Keywords: Constitutional Courts, Abstract Review, Chile